Ahmed20150/EasyTravel/README.md

 ## License
 - **Stripe:** Used under Stripe’s licensing terms.
 - **Apache 2.0 License:** The codebase can be considered under Apache 2.0 license to align with common open-source practices.
+- **Amadeus API:** This project utilizes the Amadeus API in accordance with its terms and conditions.
+All usage adheres to the licensing rules and guidelines specified by Amadeus IT Group, as outlined in their official documentation